pulumi/docs/content/blog/using-terraform-remote-state-with-pulumi/index.md

 authors: ["paul-stack"]
 tags: ["Infrastructure","Features"]
 date: "2019-06-07"
-meta_desc: "Using Pulumi to read the outputs of other deployment tools provides a great deal of flexibility for adopting Pulumi into existing environments.
-Resources which were provisioned by CloudFormation, ARM or Terraform can remain in place, while still allowing those values to be dynamically consumed by a Pulumi program."
+meta_desc: "Pulumi allows resources which were provisioned by CloudFormation, ARM, or Terraform to remain, while allowing those resources to be consumed by Pulumi."

 ---